 We must also identify the technological capabilities of creating a product, as this has a direct effect on our ability to implement the insights discovered.
 This helps to create a balanced product that meets the needs of all interested parties and ensures successful digital banking transformation, not only for the product but for the whole business.
 Here's an example of how a user-centered mindset changes the business mentality.

 The second level of the UXDA Experience Pyramid is closely connected to the first and third levels.
 We implement all five parts of the Design thinking process through a Business, User and Product perspective.
 In this way, we find, define and materialize the maximum value and gains for each of these components.

 Third Stage: Design Tools for UX Process

 To achieve a great number of insights about the business, product and users, we need the proper tools.
 We have to uncover what kinds of actions we should take at each step of the Design thinking and UX process to move from idea to a useful range of data and then to a customer demanded solution.
-At UXDA, we achieve this by using a broad set of tested and efficient UX tools and methods.
+At UXDA, we achieve this by using a broad set of tested and efficient UX design tools and methods.
 This is the third level: the peak of the UXDA’s Experience Pyramid.

 For example, the range of UX techniques we use to Empathize the User, Business and Product include:

 - Competitive Audit